dlarrick/hass-kumo/README.md

 ## Installation

+**Note**: Kumo is not included in Home Assistant as an official integration.
+Instead, the recommended way to install it is through the [Home Assistant Community Store](https://hacs.xyz/docs/setup/download/) (HACS) add-in.

 You can install Kumo in one of two ways.

 - **Automatic Installation.** Kumo is available in the HACS default store.
 Search for "Kumo" in the Integrations panel, and then click the **Mitsubishi Kumo Cloud** item in the results.
 Click the Install link, and then restart Home Assistant.